 Most students entering college aren't certain what they want to study.
 In an ideal world, you would know exactly what career you want to pursue and begin courses in that field.
 For the majority, the decision isn't clear so it is wise to enroll in general education courses until a major can be determined.
 General education course are courses required of nearly every degree and include such courses as English, mathematics, social sciences (history, psychology, sociology,) natural sciences (biology, chemistry, earth science) and humanities (philosophy, literature).
 For assistance in making career and educational planning choices you can either schedule a time to meet with our Career Services department or visit SSCC's online Career Coach.

 Southern State follows an open admission policy which is a policy that grants admission to an applicant who has graduated from an accredited secondary school or GED program without regard to grade point average, test scores or class standing.

 Southern State is on a rolling-admission system which means we accept applications anytime during the year.
 However, we do recommend that students pay close attention to registration deadlines and other important dates.

 Southern State sponsors several athletic teams that compete nationally in the United States Collegiate Athletic Association (USCAA) which is comprised of two-year and four-year colleges situated around the state and country.
-These teams include men’s basketball and soccer, women’s basketball, softball and volleyball.
+These teams include men's basketball and soccer, women's basketball, soccer and softball.
 Southern State may award scholarships to student-athletes who participate in these sports.
 For more information, visit Athletics.

 Child care services are provided for Southern State students, faculty and staff at the Patri-Tots Learning Centers on Central (Hillsboro) and North (Wilmington) campuses.
 The general public can also take advantage of these services.
-Southern State students receive a 10% discount on their child care expenses.
-The centers are owned and operated by Southern State and are licensed by the Ohio Department of Job and Family Services.
+The centers are owned and operated by the YMCA and are licensed by the Ohio Department of Job and Family Services.